ChunbiaoZhu/DCC-2018/README.md

 Full version can be downloaded in [here](https://www.researchgate.net/publication/324027465_Automatic_Salient_Object_Detection_for_Panoramic_Images_Using_Region_Growing_and_Fixation_Prediction_Model)  or [here] (https://arxiv.org/abs/1710.04071)

 ## Code & Results
-Source code is released!
+1.ROI selection model code is released!
 You can download in [here](https://github.com/ChunbiaoZhu/DCC-2018/)

+2.Compression code we use the source code released in [here] (https://github.com/iamaaditya/image-compression-cnn)

 ## SalPan Dataset
 The dataset proposed in our paper is one of our contributions to the research community.
 This dataset is collected for saliency evaluation on panoramic images, and contain a variety of challenging cases.
 It contains at most eighteen salient objects in one panoramic images.